DefJia/Documents_in_Markdown/English_Notes/Linguistic.md

   - Language has two levels of structures: sound and meaning
   - The sounds can combine with one another to form units that have meanings
 - **Creativity/productivity **
-  - Knowing s language means being able to produce new sentences never spoken before and to understand sentences never heard before.
+  - Knowing a language means being able to produce new sentences never spoken before and to understand sentences never heard before.
   - This ability is a part of the creative aspect of language use
   - The creativity of language comes from duality and recursiveneess
 - **Displacement **